Simit6155/RedC2/README.md

 ## Requirements on the managed machine

+## Note that the managed machine MUST be linux

 For the dashboard to show live **CPU, RAM, and temperature** numbers instead of `N/A`, each managed machine needs:

 - **Python 3** installed on the target machines
 - The **`psutil`** package installed for that Python: